 “But you strongly suggested I fight it, Mark!
 So here I am!”

-The judge was a guy I knew I would have liked had I met him under less terrifying circumstances.
+The judge whom you can look here was a guy I knew I would have liked had I met him under less terrifying circumstances.
 He was old.
 And jolly.
 And seemed to be the kind of man that could grab a hot girl’s ass and get away with it just because he was old and funny.
 You know, that guy.

 The judge called an Asian man’s name and dismissed his case because the officer never appeared.
 Lucky bastard, I thought to myself.
 Then, the Judge called my name.
 My mind LITERALLY went blank.
 I popped up onto my feet and the judge said something to the effect of, “officer not present, case dismissed.”
 I wasn’t sure what was happening, but I mumbled something surely unintelligible and POWER-WALKED out of the courtroom as fast as I could.